 - Firstly, let’s start with the youngest.
-Babies that are less than one year all do not add up to the headcount.
+Babies that are less than one year old do not add to the headcount.

 - Children from age of one year to ten years old are considered as 0.5 persons when checking headcount.

 - All people above 10 years old are counted as 1.